Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams

 In this section we show how flarbs and grappa trees come together with a little work to give us the main result.
-In the next two transformations, we focus on the farthest-point case, but the proofs apply equally well to nearest-point.
+In the next two transformations, we focus on the farthest-point case, but the proofs apply equally well to the nearest-point version.

-\begin{transform} Given a grappa tree data structure supporting each operation in $O(\log n)$ worst-case time, \xxx{actually, updates can be amortized} and given a data structure to incrementally maintain a tree created by $n$ flarbs with $O(\log n)$ amortized pointer changes per flarb, we can construct an $O(n \log^2 n)$-space data structure that supports $O(\log n)$-time farthest-point queries on any prefix of a sequence of points in convex position in counterclockwise order. \end{transform}
+\begin{transform} Given a grappa tree data structure supporting each operation in $O(\log n)$ amortized time, and given a data structure to incrementally maintain a tree created by $n$ flarbs with $O(\log n)$ amortized pointer changes per flarb, we can construct an $O(n \log^2 n)$-space data structure that supports $O(\log n)$-time farthest-point queries on any prefix of a sequence of points in convex position in counterclockwise order. \end{transform}

 \begin{proof} We construct an incremental data structure that supports $O(\log n)$-time farthest-point queries on the current sequence of points, $\langle p_1, p_2, \dots, p_n \rangle$, and supports appending a new point $p_{n+1}$ to the sequence provided that this change maintains the invariant that the vertices remain in convex position and in counterclockwise order.
 Thus the insertion order equals the index order and equals the counterclockwise traversal order of a convex polygon.
 The data structure runs on a pointer machine in which each node has bounded in-degree.
 Thus we can apply the partial-persistence transform of \cite{Driscoll-Sarnak-Sleator-Tarjan-1989} and obtain the ability to support farthest-point queries on any prefix of the inserted points in $O(\log n)$ time.
 The space usage becomes proportional to the number of pointer changes during the insertions.